zivoradv/FTNchat/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to modify this template according to your specific application features and requirements!